Biden signs $1.7 trillion bill funding government operations

 Among the spending increases Democrats emphasized: a $500 increase in the maximum size of Pell grants for low-income college students, a $100 million increase in block grants to states for substance abuse prevention and treatment programs, a 22% increase in spending on veterans' medical care and $3.7 billion in emergency relief to farmers and ranchers hit by natural disasters.

 The bill also provides roughly $15.3 billion for more than 7,200 projects that lawmakers sought for their home states and districts.
-Under revamped rules for community project funding, also referred to as earmarks, lawmakers must post their requests online and attest they have no financial interest in the projects.
 Still, many fiscal conservatives criticize the earmarking as leading to unnecessary spending.